1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

 Associated Press

-POWDERLY, Texas (AP) — Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring dozens of others and leaving dozens of homes and buildings in ruins.
+POWDERLY, Texas (AP) — Residents in northeastern Texas and southeastern Oklahoma began assessing weather damage Saturday, working to recover and thankful to have survived after tornadoes tore through the region, killing at least one, injuring others and leaving homes and buildings in ruins.

-Tornadoes hit hard in McCurtain County, Oklahoma, in the southeastern corner of the state and Gov. Kevin Stitt toured the town of Idabel on Saturday morning, according to state Department of Emergency Management spokesperson Keli Cain.

-“There’s a lot of damage,” Cain said.
-“There are well over 100 homes and businesses damaged from minor damage to totally destroyed.”

-The National Weather Service said tornadoes also were reported in Texas and Arkansas and a storm system was heading toward Louisiana.

-In Texas, authorities in Lamar County said at least 50 homes were damaged or destroyed and 10 people were treated at one hospital, including two with critical injuries.
-No deaths were immediately reported.
+Shelbie Villalpando, 27, of Powderly, Texas, said she was eating dinner with her family Friday when tornado sirens prompted them to congregate first in their rented home’s hallways, then with her children, aged 5, 10 and 14, in the bathtub.

+“Within two minutes of getting them in the bathtub, we had to lay over the kids because everything started going crazy,” Villalpando said.

+“I’ve never been so terrified,” she said.
+“I could hear glass breaking and things shattering around, but whenever I got out of the bathroom, my heart and my stomach sank because I have kids and it could have been much worse. … What if our bathroom had caved in just like everything else?
+We wouldn’t be here.”

-Terimaine Davis and his son were huddled in the bathtub until just before the tornado barreled through Friday, reducing their home in the town of Powderly to a roofless, sagging heap.
+Terimaine Davis and his son were huddled in the bathtub until just before the tornado barreled through Friday, reducing their home in Powderly to a roofless, sagging heap.

 “We left like five minutes before the tornado actually hit,” Davis, 33, told The Associated Press.
 “Me and my son were in the house in the tub and that was about the only thing left standing.”